Background

 Purpose

-• To advise in relation to the Danish memberships of international organisations in astrophysics at the request of the Danish Agency for Science, Technology and Innovation, including giving advice regarding proposals for Danish representation in central units.
+- To advise in relation to the Danish memberships of international organisations in astrophysics at the request of the Danish Agency for Science and Higher Education, including giving advice regarding proposals for Danish representation in central units.

 Activities